LuffyKing/Maintenance-Tracker-App/README.md

 APIs available
 ```
-Get all maintenance and repair requests
+POST /auth/signup Register a user

+POST /auth/login Login a user

-GET /users/requests
+GET /users/requests Fetch all the requests of a logged in  user

+GET /users/requests/<requestId> Fetch a request that belongs to a logged in user

+POST /users/requests Create a request.

+PUT /users/requests/<requestId> Modify a request.

+Get /requests/

-Get a maintenance or repair request
+PUT /requests/<requestId>/approve Approve a request admin
-GET /users/requests/:requestid

-Create a maintenance or service request
+PUT /requests/<requestId>/disapprove Disapprove a request admin
-POST /users/requests

-Modify a maintenance or service request
+PUT /requests/<requestId>/resolve Resolve a request admin
-PUT /users/requests/<requestId>
 ```
 ##
 ## Deployment